-The Nomination Committee held one formal meeting during the year, which was fully attended by all members of the Committee.
+The Nomination Committee held one formal meeting during the year, which was fully attended by all members of the Committee at the time the meeting was held.

-Terms of reference for the Nomination Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AADV under the Corporate Governance section.
+Terms of reference for the Nomination Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/KAY under the Corporate Governance section.
 The terms and conditions of Directors' appointment are available for inspection at the Annual General Meeting.